-This is why we created our Football Intermediary Certificate, with the help of globally renowned Football Intermediary John Viola, who saw the opportunity to equip potential Intermediaries with the knowledge to deliver a high quality, professional service to their clients and colleagues.
+This is why we created our Football Intermediary Certificate, we saw the opportunity to equip potential Intermediaries with the knowledge to deliver a high quality, professional service to their clients and colleagues.

 Now, the Certificate has grown into a fully-fledged Programme where we don’t just provide you with the knowledge, we also provide you with the opportunity to build your network and understanding even further through the Football Intermediary Professional Programme.

 The Event will be held at the Kiyan Prince Foundation Stadium (formerly Loftus Road) on 14th May 2020 between 9am – 4:30pm.

 Once you have done this, we believe you will be fully prepared to register with the FA and start representing players.
 All you need to do to register is pay £500+VAT, pass a Code of Practice assessment and do your DBS check and you’re away.

 You could register without doing the Programme, however we don’t recommend this at all.
 You wouldn’t do your driving test without first taking your theory and lessons, would you?

 Choose any one from a HP Laptop, Fitbit Versa 2 or Apple Airpods*.*Special terms and conditions apply to certain courses.
 See product page for details.
 View Deals

 After the advice given by the Government, NHS and WHO, we have taken the appropriate measures to ensure the safety of all our delegates attending our classrooms and events.
 This has been, and always will be, our number one priority.